datachefs/datachefs/index.md

 - [BabylonJS](babylonjs/): explore making augmented/virtual reality programming more accessible by smoothing the learning curve for using the BabylonJS framework for making creative data visualizations

 - [Learning Deep Learning](learning-deep-learning/): Using FastAI's Deep Learning libraries to explore metaphors and other ways of teaching deep learning accessible to a broader community

+NOTE: This is a draft site that's mostly being used for experiments -- it's not ready for public use.